 Step One: Attend an Information Session

 Upper-class students have many housing options to consider!
 Review the available housing options and associated room rates to determine which housing option meets your need and fits your budget.
 Posted room rates are for the current academic year.
-The room rates for the 2019-2020 academic year will be approved in February by the Board of Trustees; you should assume that there will be a rate increase (a good estimate would be 3-5%).
+The room rates for the 2020-2021 academic year will be approved in February/March by the Board of Trustees; you should assume that there will be a rate increase (a good estimate would be 3-5%).

 Upper-class student housing options (roommate requests that can be entered):